-68. Work continues to progress on the Council's £44 million of City Deal investment.
-In Newton Mearns, this has produced opportunities for business startups and networking at the new facility at Greenlaw (new tenants have now begun to move in following the facility's use as a COVID testing site over the last 2 years).
+67. Work continues to progress on the Council's £44 million of City Deal investment.
+In Newton Mearns, this has produced opportunities for business startups and networking at the new facility at Greenlaw (although the latter has been reserved for use as a COVID testing site over the last 2 years).
 At Barrhead North the remediation of the former Nestle site will provide exciting opportunities for retail and business and will create employment opportunities.
-The City Deal investment also includes significant transport infrastructure projects which aim to kick start regeneration and to create access to employment in the communities of Barrhead and Eastwood.
-Improvements on Balgraystone Road have enabled an accelerated affordable residential development in Barrhead and improved accessibility to the Dams to Darnley Country Park.
-An already created bus interchange will serve a key City Deal project; a new rail station in south Barrhead on the existing Glasgow to Neilston branch.
-The Aurs Road Realignment between Barrhead to Newton Mearns will improve road safety, replace a weak bridge, deliver new active travel route, a new public promenade on Balgray Reservoir, install a replacement culvert between Balgray Reservoir and the Brock Burn and will provide new visitor facilities at the Dams to Darnley Country Park.
+The City Deal investment also includes significant projects which will improve the transport infrastructure to regenerate areas, link the communities of Barrhead and Eastwood and create access to employment.
+Projects include a new railway station at Barrhead South, recent improvements to Balgraystone Road, the straightening of Aurs Road and the establishment of a Dams to Darnley Country Park visitor centre with appropriate infrastructure.

-69. Whilst the majority of the funding of City Deal investment will be provided by both the UK and Scottish Governments, the Council will be required to contribute £6.2m as well as fund the cash flow over an extended period as most of the grant support will not be received until well into the future.
+68. Whilst the majority of the funding of City Deal investment will be provided by both the UK and Scottish Governments, the Council will be required to contribute £6.2m as well as fund the cash flow over an extended period as most of the grant support will not be received until well into the future.
 This will significantly increase pressure from loans charges in the medium term.